'Mindhunter' Actor Jonathan Groff On His Most Life-Altering Roles

 GROSS: (Laughter).

-GROFF: I learned a lot by watching.
-I never had formal acting training.
-Every - all the training that I've had has been from on-the-job training, and most of it has been from watching other people act.
+GROSS: This is FRESH AIR.
+And if you're just joining us, my guest is Jonathan Groff.
+And he stars in the new Netflix series "Mindhunter," about FBI agents developing profiling of serial killers.
+He was King George in "Hamilton" and is on the original cast recording.
+He was the voice of Kristoff and Sven the reindeer in "Frozen."

-GROSS: So we had talked about coming out when you were in your 20s after having been in "Spring Awakening" - right? - after the show was over.
+So we had talked about coming out when you were in your 20s after having been in "Spring Awakening," right?
+After the show was over?

 GROFF: Totally.